qooxdoo/qooxdoo/docs/desktop/gui/html.md

 defining and manipulating the DOM before it reaches the browser.

 However, rather than simply creating instances of `qx.html.Element`, you can derive classes from it and this has a
-particular advantage in that you code can be used on the client and the server, and will be able to connect to the browser's "real" DOM nodes.
+particular advantage in that your code can be used on the client and the server and will be able to connect to the browser's "real" DOM nodes.

 For example, consider this class: